ABU Robocon: ABU Robocon 2026

 ABU Robocon 2026 will be held in Hong Kong.
 The theme is based on KungFu, with each team building 2 robots R1 and R2.

 ABU Robocon 2025

-ABU Robocon 2025 was held on 24 August 2025 in Ulaanbaatar, Mongolia.
-The theme is based on basketball, with each team fielding two robots for gameplay.
+ABU Robocon 2025 was held on 24 August 2025 at the ASA Arena, located in Ulaanbaatar, Mongolia.
+The theme based on basketball, with each team fielding two robots for gameplay.
 A total of 14 teams from 13 countries participated.
 The team from Japan was the champion.

 Unlike previous editions, the game time is regulated to be 120 seconds for preliminary round matches, and 160 seconds for knockout round matches.

 ABU Robocon 2024

 The competition was held in Quảng Ninh, Vietnam on 25 August 2024.
 Total 13 teams from 12 countries participated.
 The team from Hong Kong crowned the Grand Prix title, while the Vietnam 1 team was the first runner-up.

 The theme was "Harvest Day".
 It was related to Vietnamese's rice cultivation on terraced fields.